OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 This system, managed by BattleManager, governs the flow of combat.
 It uses a LIFO (Last-In, First-Out) stack to ensure that interruptions and reactions (like a "retaliate on hit" ability) are processed immediately after the event that caused them, creating an intuitive and predictable chain of events.
 Population: When the COMBAT phase begins, BattleManager creates an EffectRequest for each unit's action and pushes it onto the _effect_queue stack.
 Processing Loop: The BattleManager's _process function contains a loop that pops one request from the stack, awaits its resolution via the AbilityResolver, and then repeats until the queue is empty.
+    *   The system must re-validate that the source unit is still alive (HP > 0) at the moment its action is popped from the queue.
+If the source is no longer alive, its action is skipped.
 Chain Reactions: Any ability that triggers another effect creates a new EffectRequest and pushes it to the top of the stack, ensuring it is resolved next.
 Part 4: Presentation Layer (UI)
 4.1 UI Component Blueprints